 Recipes that include Medjool Dates.
 One is easiest, three is harder.

-People have spotted Medjool Dates using the Specialty Produce app for iPhone and Android.
+People have shared Medjool Dates using the Specialty Produce app for iPhone and Android.